Publication Date: January 24, 2017

 The Physicists was written by the author, Friedrich Dürrenmatt in 1961.
 Dürrenmatt is a twentieth-century, Swiss playwright, novelist and essayist who is renowned for his philosophical crime novels (The Inspector Barlach Mysteries: The Judge and His Hangman and Suspicion) as well as in his satiric, tragic-comic dramas that are centered around post-World War II.
 The Physicists is his first classically constructed work and is generally considered his best play.
 It deals with the ethics of science.
 In 1963, the play was performed worldwide and was finally staged in New York in 1964.
 If you don’t mind spoilers, continue reading.

 Publication Date: April 30, 2017

-Elliot Rose is the guy that makes the ghostly events happen on the television show Ghosthunters UK when he runs into a real ghost.
-Gordon Cole was Hapkito, a popular wrestler in the 80s.
+In The impending Sausage Sandwich of Doom by Kirk St. Moritz, Elliot Rose is the guy that makes the ghostly events happen on the television show Ghosthunters UK when he runs into a real ghost.
+Gordon Cole was Hapkito, a popular wrestler in the 1980s.
 Gordon thinks that his return is some higher elevation achieved but what’s really going on?

 Publication Date: November 28, 2006

 Good Omens by Neil Gaiman and Terry Pratchett deals with Aziraphale, an angel, and Crowley, a demon, aren’t ready for the end times.
 They’ve gotten quite comfortable in their years on Earth.
 Despite representing good and evil, the two decide to work together to postpone the inevitable.

 Continue reading Good Omens by Neil Gaiman and Terry Pratchett